Returns & refunds

 If something's not right

 This page explains how returns, refunds, and disputes work on Rare Kind.
-The short version: your payment is held by Stripe until you're happy with the item, and you have seven days from delivery to flag a problem.
+The short version: your payment is held by Stripe until you're happy with the item, and you have a short window from delivery to flag a problem — 2 days for orders from individual sellers, 14 days for orders from business sellers (to cover the statutory right to cancel).

 Buyer protection